EmilyGarredQCA/1701QCA-Assessment1/experiments/experiments.md

 ![Image](EX8.jpg)

-(Insert a caption here)
+(This experiment used the compass feature built into the microbit to make a game.)

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was that the micro bit had a compass feature in it and how you could set it to make an LED react to a random angle rather than having to input some kind of frequency option to a long list of different angles.
+Also with this experiment the coding was done with the Javascript rather than using the blocks, it was good to see how these two different inputs mached up and after a few lines became quite straight forward to what script matched with the coresponding block.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a game similar to pass the pasle by instead of using music as the cue to stop, the flashing light could indicate who won the round.
+Another use could be instead of going in order of person during a board game, the next person could be whoever the compass points to.